cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

 So the problem is that if you have a 32-bit executable compiled without `_FILE_OFFSET_BITS=64` on a system with a 64-bit wide `ino_t`, glibc's `stat()` will simply fail with EOVERFLOW for inode numbers greater than 2^32.
-As such, we need a support option for those who need to preserve this legacy behaviour, while still allowing more modern systems to avoid this issue.
+As such, we need a support option for those who need to preserve this legacy behaviour while still allowing more modern systems to avoid this issue.

 ## Intermediate storage issues